OceanPerson/Do-Something/README.md

 # Do-Something
-It do something, not sure what.
+It does something, not sure what.